riti2901/VendorsLifeMadeEasy/README.md

-# VendorsLifeMadeEasy
-Website for the welfare of street vendors.
+Website for the welfare for the street vendors.
+In this website we will be providing all the details of the street vendors selling fruits and vegetables.
+Customers Can see all the vendors available across 1km and can get fresh fruits and vegetables at their home.
+There would be two options Either vendors can do the Home delivery or customers can  pick up by own.